ngscheurich/system/README.md

 ### Shell

 My [shell] these days is [fish], which I’ve been enjoying.
-I specify and configure it in this module along with a [lengthy list] of CLI programs I’m fond of. [tmux], in particular is a must-have.
+I specify and configure it in this module along with a [lengthy list][shell-modules] of CLI programs I’m fond of. [tmux], in particular is a must-have.

-### Term

-I use the [kitty] terminal emulator for its impressive speed and configurability.
-It gets specified here along with its configuration.

 ### Vim